Sabri Benkahla: Perjury

-An indictment was filed against Benkahla on the 9 February 2006 on two counts: the first count was for perjury, which said that on August 26th he "unlawfully and knowingly made a false declaration", but what actually happened was not made clear; and that he had said that he did not see anyone in Pakistan firing any weapons, he never fired an AK-47 or used an RPG, he was not sure he was going to Pakistan when he left London and that he only decided to go because an Abdella in London said he would show him around Pakistan.
-The second count was for obstruction of justice because the prosecution people said that between August and November 2004 Benkahla, "unlawfully, wilfully, and knowingly did corruptly influence, obstruct and impede, and endeavour to corruptly influence, obstruct and impede the due administration of justice by knowingly and wilfully testifying falsely and evasively" at two grand juries; that what he said, "obstructed and impeded the grand jury's ability to ascertain who had participated in a jihad training camp or combat... the grand jury's ability to ascertain who had helped arrange Benkhala's participation..." and that agents from the FBI asked Benkahla about Ibrahim Buisir and Manaf Kasmuri who have been put on a list of 'Specially Designated Global Terrorists' and also Ahmed Abu Ali (his friend in Medina University) and someone the FBI agents thought was Malik al-Tunisi.
+On February 9, 2006, an indictment was filed against Benkahla on two counts.
+The first was for perjury, contending that, on August 26, he "unlawfully and knowingly made a false declaration", but what actually happened was not made clear; and that he had said that he did not see anyone in Pakistan firing any weapons, he never fired an AK-47 or used an RPG, he was not sure he was going to Pakistan when he left London and that he only decided to go because an Abdella in London said he would show him around Pakistan.

+The second count was for obstruction of justice because the prosecution people said that between August and November 2004 Benkahla, "unlawfully, willfully, and knowingly did corruptly influence, obstruct and impede, and endeavor to corruptly influence, obstruct and impede the due administration of justice by knowingly and wilfully testifying falsely and evasively" at two grand juries; that what he said, "obstructed and impeded the grand jury's ability to ascertain who had participated in a jihad training camp or combat... the grand jury's ability to ascertain who had helped arrange Benkhala's participation..." and that agents from the FBI asked Benkahla about Ibrahim Buisir and Manaf Kasmuri, who have been put on a list of "Specially Designated Global Terrorists", Ahmed Abu Ali, his friend at Medina University, and someone the FBI agents thought was Malik al-Tunisi.
 There was an attempt made to get the charges thrown out on collateral estoppel reasons.
 Evan Kohlman and others were also brought to talk in court.